DataDog/hiring-engineers/answers.md

 ## COLLECTING APM DATA

 ### Implement APM
-.
-[Here](https://p.datadoghq.com/sb/e3173ed8a-a7d8b4026550bb06b28c901b59e9a884) is a link of a Dashboard, with both APM and Infrastructure Metrics

 > ![picture](screenshots/final_dashboard.png)
-And here is a picture of the result
+Here is a picture of the result

+And [Here](https://p.datadoghq.com/sb/e3173ed8a-a7d8b4026550bb06b28c901b59e9a884) is a link of a Dashboard, with both APM and Infrastructure Metrics

 The App I used is a small website I'm currently developping, it's a Ruby on Rails Project.
 I just added the gem 'dd-trace', and a datadog.rb initializer.